 Single biggest school-based factor in improving outcomes for children is the quality of teaching.
-The impact of high quality teaching on pupil outcomes is 3x that of any other school based factor (EEF)
+The impact of high-quality teaching on pupil outcomes is 3x that of any other school-based factor (EEF)

-AR was very well received by the vast majority of teachers, teaching assistants, and librarians who perceived positive impacts on pupil reading ability, reading stamina, and attitudes.
-(EEF)

-1 and 2
+AR was very well received by most teachers and teaching assistants who perceived positive impacts on pupil reading ability, reading stamina, and attitudes.
+(EEF) 1 and 2

-- Embed the reading approach across the school - Explore reading as a reader (reading skills), reading as a writer (break down text) and writer.
+- Embed the reading approach across the school - Explore reading as a reader (reading skills), reading as a writer (break down text) and writer. - Reader Inference training

-All children from Years 3 to 6 (and children in Year 2 who do not need a fully phonically decodable book) access Acclerated Reader embed use of Accelerated Reader across year groups 3 to 6, to support diagnostic tracking & improve reading for pleasure.
+All children from Years 3 to 6 (and children in Year 2 who do not need a fully phonically decodable book) access Accelerated Reader embed use of Accelerated Reader across year groups 3 to 6, to support diagnostic tracking & improve reading for pleasure.
 Build on strategies in place so that children can further develop their love of reading by ensuring they finish reading their books.